Rail transport in Malaysia: Development of major rail lines (1910-1931)

-The West Coast Line, completed in 1923, ran from Padang Besar near the Thai border in the north to Woodlands Train Checkpoint, Singapore in the south.
+The West Coast Line, completed in 1923, ran from near the Thai border in the north to in Singapore in the south.
 This line was crucial in linking the major cities along the west coast, including Penang, Ipoh, Kuala Lumpur, and Johor Bahru.
 It became the primary route for the transportation of goods and passengers, playing a key role in the economic integration of the region.

-The East Coast Line, completed in 1931, connected Gemas in Negeri Sembilan to Tumpat in Kelantan.
+The East Coast Line, completed in 1931, branches of the West Coast Line at in Negeri Sembilan to in Kelantan.
 This line opened up the east coast, which was less developed compared to the west, by providing a reliable means of transportation for agricultural products, particularly rubber and palm oil, to markets on the west coast and beyond.

 Challenges during the Malayan Emergency (1948-1960)

 The Malayan Emergency posed significant challenges to the rail network.
 The communist insurgency targeted the railways as they were seen as symbols of colonial power and were crucial for British military logistics.
 Sabotage and attacks on trains and infrastructure caused disruptions, but the rail network remained operational and played a vital role in the British efforts to maintain control during the conflict.